-Financial service providers have a duty to their customers as services such as banking, stock trading, leasing, factoring and procurement of capital now also need to work seamlessly on both PCs and mobile devices while offering a perfect user experience.
+Financial service providers have a duty to their customers as services such as banking, stock trading, leasing, factoring, and procurement of capital also need to work seamlessly on PCs and mobile devices while offering a perfect user experience.
 At the same time, users expect to be fully protected against hacking and other illegal activities – after all, there are few activities as sensitive as managing customers' financial assets.

 Furthermore, partly in response to the emergence of new FinTech companies, traditional financial institutions have also had to reposition themselves with regard to their online services.
-Any provider not offering a well-ordered website along with an easy-to-use mobile app that offers access to all features in just a few clicks will soon find itself outpaced by the competition.
+Any provider not offering a well-ordered website and an easy-to-use mobile app that offers access to all features in just a few clicks will soon find itself outpaced by the competition.
 Customers of Amazon or Netflix now expect the banking and stock trading sites and apps they use to provide the same user-friendliness they experience with those platforms.
 And with all of these services, few people are willing to accept a lengthy login process.
 Multi-factor authentication or "MFA" – which can now also be provided in a completely passwordless way – offers a sophisticated, practical solution to these challenges.

 Built-in security with FIDO2

 These levels of security and convenience are made possible by the implementation of the FIDO2 standard.
 FIDO – short for "Fast Identity Online" – is designed as an open and licence-free industry standard for secure, fast and easy authentication on the Internet.
 Thanks to the currently ongoing development of FIDO2, users can therefore utilise hardware-based authentication methods such as fingerprint or facial recognition for the first time.